 2. Add transfer courses

-To start adding transfer courses, hover your mouse over an institution and click add transfer credits.
+To start adding transfer courses, click next to the institution name.
 This process lets you add one, single transfer course.
 To add additional courses, just repeat these steps as often as you need to.
 Make sure you enter the right courses under the right institution name!

 The information you enter here describes how the transfer course fits in to your own academic programs and requirements.